The Dog Friendly Map

 Days Out Are For Dogs Too

-→ Pubs & Bars: Kendal is built for post-walk pints after a riverside bimble or a “we accidentally did a hill” moment.
-Look for cosy indoor-welcome pubs where dogs can flop dramatically and you can refuel properly.
-Bonus points for a fireplace and zero side-eye at muddy paws.
+Kendal is built for post-walk pints after a riverside bimble or a “we accidentally did a hill” moment.
+These are the pubs where dogs are welcome inside, with cosy corners, good drinks and zero side-eye at muddy paws — bonus points for a fireplace and a dog fully committed to the floor.

 Mini Itinerary 1: 🌿 River Kent Loop + Abbot Hall Pause + Market Moorch (1–3 hours)